Chapel Hill, NC

 The Chapel Hill-Carrboro City Schools (CHCCS) is one of two public school systems in Orange County, NC.
 Established in 1909, CHCCS is located near the flagship campus of the University of North Carolina (UNC) and the world renowned Research Triangle Park (RTP).
 As a result of the district’s proximity to higher education and research facilities, our community boasts one of the highest educated populations in America.

-The district operates three high schools, four middle schools, ten elementary schools, a school for young people being treated at UNC Hospital and an alternative high school.
+The district operates three high schools, four middle schools, eleven elementary schools, a school for young people being treated at UNC Hospital and an alternative high school.
 These schools serve more than 12,000 students.